Midwest Road Trips

 Where to Stay in Oklahoma City

 Head to the Bricktown area to be within walking distance of all the attractions.
 During my visit, I stayed at the AC Hotel Oklahoma City Bricktown by Marriott.
 With European influences, a lobby happy hour and sleek interiors, it’s the sophisticated choice.
-Though this property lacks a pool for kids.
+However, this property lacks a pool.

 Located at 411 E. Sheridan Ave. in Oklahoma City.